 One of the ceremonies that we are encouraged to share with others is the Despacho Ceremony.
 This is a ritual offering of intention and gratitude to Mother Earth/Pachamama.
 Despacho means “dispatch”; we intentionally dispatch or send our prayers with mindfulness and gifts for Pachamama.
 A Despacho ceremony is medicine.
 When going to see a Q’ero Shaman, no matter what the condition or desire- to heal from losing a loved one, to welcome a new soul to the earth, to honor a birthday, to heal from a break up, to call in love, to start a business, to experience physical healing, whatever the cause for the visit, the first thing often done is a despacho! (from Quoya.love)

-If you would like me to conduct a Despacho Ceremony for your offerings of gratitude and intentions, please feel free to email me @ email@example.com.
+If you would like me to co-create a Despacho Ceremony with you for your offerings of gratitude and intentions, please feel free to email me @ email@example.com.
 I offer this free of charge, dana/gifts of trade or $ accepted but not necessary.
 Munay! (love!)